Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Introduction

-In this paper, we present dynamic algorithms for maintaining approximate knapsack solutions for three problems of increasing complexity: \knapsack, \multiknapsack with identical knapsack sizes, and \multiknapsack.
-Our algorithms are {\em fully dynamic} which means that in an update operation they can handle both, the arrival or departure of an item and the arrival or departure of a knapsack.
-Further, we consider the \emph{implicit solution} or \emph{query} model, in which an algorithm is not required to store the solution explicitly in memory such that the solution can be read in linear time at any given point of the execution.
-Instead, the algorithm may maintain the solution implicitly with the guarantee that a query about the packing can be extracted in polylogarithmic time.
-Moreover, since \knapsack is already \NP-hard even with full knowledge of the instance, we aim at maintaining~$(1-\eps)$-approximate solutions.
+\subparagraph*{Our Contribution} In this paper, we present dynamic algorithms for maintaining approximate solutions for three problems of increasing complexity: \knapsack, \multiknapsack with identical knapsack sizes, and {general} \multiknapsack.
+Our algorithms are {\em fully dynamic} which means that in an update operation they can handle {the arrival or departure of an item and of a knapsack. } Further, we consider the \emph{implicit solution} or \emph{query} model, in which an algorithm is not required to store the solution explicitly in memory such that the solution can be read in linear time at any given point of the execution.
+Instead, the algorithm may maintain the solution implicitly with the guarantee that a query about the packing can be {answered} in polylogarithmic time.

-We give {\em worst-case} guarantees for update and query times that are polylogarithmic in $n$, the number of items currently in the input, and bounded by a function of $\eps>0$, the desired approximation accuracy.
+We give {\em worst-case} guarantees for update and query times that are polylogarithmic in~$n$, the number of items currently in the input, and bounded by a function of $\eps>0$, the desired approximation accuracy.
 For some special cases, we can even ensure a polynomial dependency on~$\frac 1 \eps$.
-In others, we justify the exponential dependency with \NP-hardness results.
-Denote by \vvmax the currently largest item value and by \vmax an upper bound on \vvmax that is know in advance.
-Let~$S_{\max}$ be the currently largest knapsack capacity. \begin{itemize}[topsep=6pt,itemsep=0pt,parsep=6pt,partopsep=0pt] \item For \multiknapsack, we design a dynamic algorithm maintaining a $(1-\eps)$-approximate solution with update time ~$\big( \frac1\eps \log n \log \vmax \big)^{\OO(\epsfrac)}$ and query time $\OO(\smash{\frac {\log n}{\eps^2} })$ for single items.
-(Theorem~\ref{thm:MDK:gen}) \item The exponential dependency on $\frac1\eps$ in the update time for \multiknapsack is indeed necessary, even for two identical knapsacks.
-We show that there is no $(1-\eps)$-approximate dynamic algorithm with update time~$\big(\frac1\eps \log n\big)^{\OO(1)}$, unless~$\classP = \NP$.
-(Theorem~\ref{theo:HardnessMultiKnapsack}) \item For \knapsack, we give a $(1-\eps)$-approximation algorithm with update time~$\OO\big(\frac{\smash{\log^4 (n \vvmax)}}{\eps^{9} }\big)+\OO(\frac{1}{\eps}\log n \log \vmax)$ and constant query times.
-(Theorem~\ref{thm:MDK:single})
+In others, we justify the exponential dependency with {corresponding lower bounds.} Denote by \vvmax the currently largest item value and by \vmax an upper bound on \vvmax that is known in advance.